 Many people captured the moment of birds on tree branches and the beauty of Truc Bach temple and lake.

-In the midst of a crowded, noisy city, seeing flocks of gentle wild birds sometimes perching, sometimes fluttering in the air is a rare sight in Hanoi.
+Amidst the crowded and noisy city, seeing flocks of gentle wild birds sometimes perching and sometimes fluttering in flight is a rare sight in Hanoi.

 In the old West Lake, you can see species such as cuckoos and geese on the West Lake side.
 In Truc Bach Lake, from Thanh Nien Street, you can see storks, herons, and herons flying out to find food every morning and returning in the evening.